Skip to content

 An owner who wants to not only provide a key employee with incentives for growing the business but also needs to create strong disincentives against the employee leaving and competing with the business, soliciting clients, or acting in a manner detrimental to the business;

-A key employee who is interested in equity but is fearful of signing personal guarantees or taking responsibility for issues such as an office lease, a line of credit, payroll costs, or the obligations inherent in a buy-sell or a continuity agreement;
+A key employee who is interested in equity but is risk-averse; fearful of debt, the financial responsibilities of being a business owner, or the obligations inherent in a buy-sell or a continuity agreement;

-A key employee who desires to be an owner but who does not have the necessary licenses or qualifications to be a full equity partner.
+A key employee who desires to be an owner but who does not have the necessary licenses or qualifications to be a full equity partner, or simply is not ready.

 How Does Synthetic Equity Work?

-The best way to understand the concept of synthetic equity is to consider how actual equity works and to borrow the needed tools from that toolbox.
-To that end, owning equity in an independent financial advisory business typically provides benefits that include:
+A great way to understand the concept of synthetic equity is to consider how actual equity works.
+To that end, owning equity in an independent financial advisory business typically provides rights that include:

 • Voting rights